31 August 2023

 SOUND

 Talking is allowed in the exhibition space.
 Our main exhibition space is very spacious with some resonance.
-In the current exhibition there are some soundpieces playing during the opening hours, but the sound is not particularly loud.

 LIGHT